danielbradley/Extract/README.md

 ## Implementation

-The following sections describe the implementation of 'Extract'.
+The following sections describe the current implementation of 'Extract'.
-This implementation uses the "quasi-literate programming" style as described at:
+This implementation now uses the "quasi-literate programming" style as described at:
 [https://www.quasi-literateprogramming.org].
+To facilitate this implementation that now supports Markdown, the tool 'quasi' was also extended to support Markdown.

+Source code extracted from this file may be viewed under the '_gen' directory here: [./_gen/].